bbottema/simple-java-mail/MAINTAINER_WORKFLOW.md

 - CLI generation depends on Javadocs and builder reflection.
 - Regenerate and commit `modules/cli-module/src/main/resources/cli.data` and `modules/cli-module/src/main/resources/therapi.data` when the CLI surface changes.
 - Use `-Ppublish-cli` when verifying release packaging.
-- Avoid Java 12+ for local CLI metadata regeneration; use JDK 8.
+- Regenerate CLI metadata on JDK 17 or the current release JDK.

 For dependency PRs:

-- Preserve Java 8 compatibility.
-Do not accept dependency lines that require Java 9+ or Java 11+.
+- Preserve Java 11 compatibility for non-CLI modules.
+Do not accept library or build dependency lines that require Java 17+ in the JDK 11 lane.
-- Update `.github/dependabot.yml` ignore rules when Dependabot repeatedly proposes non-Java-8-compatible versions.
+- Update `.github/dependabot.yml` ignore rules when Dependabot repeatedly proposes versions that cannot run in the supported Java lanes.
 - Keep release notes concise.
 Prefer one dependency-maintenance roll-up over one noisy bullet per automated PR unless the change matters to users.

 ---